oracle/coherence/README.md

 * **Repository API** - a framework implementing the Repository pattern from Domain-Driven Design, abstracting persistent storage implementation from application code, with advanced features like support for pagination, projections, streaming, and updating in-place
-* **Microservices integration** - broad and close integration with Helidon, Micronaut, and Spring for developing microservices applications using Coherence as a data source or cache
 * **coherence-concurrent** - Coherence-backed implementations of types from the `java.util.concurrent` package enabling distributed process coordination through the grid
+    * **Atomics** - for implementing e.g. atomic counters shared between cluster, with an optional asynchronous API
+    * **Executors** - for submitting tasks to be executed in the cluster
+    * **Locks** - for implementing lock-based concurrency control across multiple cluster members
+    * **Queues** - for implementing blocking queue / dequeue behavior across multiple cluster members
+    * **Semaphores** - for implementing synchronization of execution across multiple cluster members
+* **Microservices integration** - broad and close integration with [Helidon](https://docs.oracle.com/en/middleware/standalone/coherence/14.1.2/integrate/index.html), [Micronaut](https://micronaut-projects.github.io/micronaut-coherence/latest/guide/), and [Spring](https://spring.coherence.community/4.3.0/#/about/01_overview) for developing microservices applications using Coherence as a data source or cache

 Coherence also provides a number of non-functional features: